gleber/gcproc/README.md

 resource, hence it may take some short time before it's terminated due to way BEAM GC works.

+Notes:

-Note: work only with SMP enabled!
+1. work only with SMP enabled!
-Note2: garbage collection works well only locally, since NIF resource reference counting is per-node
+2. garbage collection works well only locally, since NIF resource reference counting is per-node

 ## Usage ##